junxit/us-congress-bills-111/metadata.md

 - 2009-07-23 — Introduced in House
 - 2009-07-23 — Introduced in House
 - 2009-07-23 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-07-24 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2009-09-24 — Committee Consideration and Mark-up Session Held.
+- 2009-09-24 — Ordered to be Reported by Voice Vote.
+- 2009-09-24 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2009-10-06 — Placed on the House Calendar, Calendar No. 117.
+- 2009-10-06 — Reported by the Committee on Transportation.
+H. Rept.
+111-286.
+- 2009-10-06 — Reported by the Committee on Transportation.
+H. Rept.
+111-286.